Svanteberg/Label-accuracy/README.md

 </p>

 Four categories were defined: 1) periodic discharge I, 2) cardiac artefact, 3) periodic discharge II and 4) data free of 1 – 3.

+Each example was 0.5 s, or 128 samples, in duration.

 ## Results